XuhuiZhou/CDA/README.md

     --rep_name=../HAMN/data/cite_ai2/test_ai2_ab.npy \
     --mlm
 ```

+Note that one needs to produce a sentence-level .txt file alone with an .index file to feed into the ```get_rep.py```; One example could be found in

 ### Running finetuning BERT-HAN
 Warning: Please ensure you have GPU space exceeds 10 GB to run the fine-tuning version: